Microchem Laboratory is an industry-leading provider of fungal resistance testing services.

 The two most requested test methods are ASTM G21 and ASTM D3273, both of which are excellent means of evaluating a product’s resistance to fungi.
 In addition, we perform AATCC 30, ASTM E1428, Federal Standard 191A Method 5760, and Military Standard 810G Method 508.6.
 Below, you will find a complete list of our fungal resistance testing services as well as links to general information about fungi and some comparisons between different test methods.

 Microchem’s scientists are knowledgeable and helpful.
 If your company is not sure what fungal resistance test is most appropriate, we can help you choose.
 To help, the company has put together a handy comparison of the four main fungal resistance test methods.
 If your firm already knows which test is most suitable to evaluate the antifungal characteristics of your product, simply request a price quote.

 Helpful Information about Fungal Resistance and Antifungal Agents

 Fungi can grow almost anywhere where they have moisture, a food source, and warm temperatures.
 Fungal growth causes a wide range of unpleasant effects on surfaces, such as staining, degradation, corrosion, and foul odor.
 For this reason, many products now integrate anti-fungal substances in order to protect consumers and extend the life and performance of their products.

 An anti-fungal substance is any product that is meant to prevent fungal growth.
-Anti-fungal substances can be added directly into a product to protect it from fungal growth.
-Anti-fungal substances can also be applied to the outside surface of an object (a coating) in order to protect it from fungal growth, or added to the entire object directly during manufacturing.
+Anti-fungal substances can be added directly to a product to protect it from fungal growth.
+Anti-fungal substances can also be applied to either the outside surface of an object (a coating) in order to protect it from fungal growth or applied to the entire object directly during manufacturing.